Pune Metro: Line 4

-Line 4 will start Khadakwasla and will travel upto Kharadi Bypass metro station on Ramwadi to Vithalwadi extension of Aqua line.This will have a spur line which will branch from Manikbaug metro station & will connect Nal stop on Aqua line via Warje.
-This line will have interchange with Purple line at Swargate, Hadapsar metro station on this line will be starting point for Hadapsar to Loni Kalbhor metro line and Hadapsar bus depot metro station on Hadapsar - Loni Kalbhor metro line will be start point Hadapsar to Saswad metro line and another important station is Hadapsar railway station metro station which will link with Hadapsar terminal of Indian railways.
+Line 4 will run from Khadakwasla to Kharadi Bypass metro station on Ramwadi to Vithalwadi extension of Aqua line.This will have a spur line (Line 4A) which will branch from Manikbaug metro station & will connect Nal stop on Aqua line via Warje.
+This line will have interchange with Purple line, Swargate MSRTC stand and Swargate PMPML depot at Swargate, Hadapsar metro station/Hadapsar chowk on this line will be starting point for Hadapsar to Loni Kalbhor metro line and Hadapsar bus depot metro station on Hadapsar - Loni Kalbhor metro line will be start point Hadapsar to Saswad metro line, so commuters heading towards Loni Kalbhor/Saswad can interchange here and another important station is Hadapsar railway station metro station which will link with Hadapsar Terminal for long distance Indian railways trains.
 This line will connect Magarpatta cyber city a major IT centre in Pune by three stations Magarpatta South, Magarpatta Main and Magarpatta North.
 The main line is 25.64 km long and the spur line is 6.12 km long.
 There will be 22 stations on main line and 6 stations on the spur line.
-The stations on the main line are Khadakwasla, Dhavlewadi, Nanded City, Dhayari Phata, Manikbaug (spur line will branch from here), Hingne Chowk, Rajaram Bridge, Pu La Deshpande Udyan, Dandekar pool, Swargate North (interchange to Swargate on Purple Line), 7 loves chowk, PCB (Pune Cantonment Board), Race Course, Fatimanagar, Ramtekdi, Hadapsar metro station (interchange for commuters heading towards Loni Kalbhor & Saswad), Magarpatta South, Magarpatta Main, Magarpatta North, Hadapsar terminal (interchange with long distance Indian railways trains), Sainath nagar chowk, Kharadi chowk (this station will link this line to Kharadi Bypass metro station on aqua line station).
-The spur line will have these stations starting from Manikbaug then Daulatnagar, Warje, Karve Nagar, Dahanukar Colony, Karve putala and Paud phata (this is the last station and will link Nal stop metro station on Aqua line).
 The proposed depot for this line is at Central Water & Power Research Station (CWPRS) in Khadakwasla.
+The total cost estimated is around ₹ 9,857.85 crore.
+Stations approved on Hadapsar to Loni (line 4B) are hadapsar metro station/hadapsar chowk, hadapsar phata, hadapsar bus station (gadital), akashwani hadapsar, laxmi colony, stud phata, grape grower's association (draksha baug), toll naka, wak vasti & loni Kalbhor.
+Hadapsar bus station to sawad road station (line 4C) will have stations at hadapsar bus depot (gadital), hadapsar glider club (hadapsar airport), phursungi it park, subhash garden, saswad road station.